getreu/pandoc-notetaking/doc/source/index.md

-Note taking with Pandoc--Organize your notes with your favorite editor and markup-language.md
+Note taking with Pandoc--Organize your notes with your favourite editor and markup-language.md